Robert Carr, Earl of Somerset

 Robert Carr, Earl of Somerset (c.
 1587 – 17 July 1645), was a politician, and favourite of King James VI and I.

 Background

 Arms of Robert Carr, Earl of Somerset, KG (1st and 4th Gules on a chevron Argent three mullets Sable in dexter chief a lion passant guardant Or for Carr; 2nd and 3rd quarterly Or and Gules overall a lion rampant Sable ducally crowned Gules for Rochester.)

-Robert Kerr was born in Wrington, Somerset, England, the younger son of Sir Thomas Kerr (Carr) of Ferniehurst, Scotland, by his second wife, Janet Scott, sister of Walter Scott of Buccleuch.
+Robert Carr was born in Wrington, Somerset, England, the younger son of Sir Thomas Kerr (Carr) of Ferniehurst, Scotland, by his second wife, Janet Scott, sister of Walter Scott of Buccleuch.
 About the year 1601, while an obscure page to Sir George Home, he met Thomas Overbury in Edinburgh.
 The two became friends and travelled to London together.
 Overbury soon became Carr's secretary.
 When Carr embarked on his career at court, Overbury became mentor, secretary, and political advisor to his more charismatic friend, the brain behind Carr's steady rise to prominence.